deepanshs/mrsimulator/docs/api_py/methods-summary.rst

 Methods
 =======

-.. currentmodule:: mrsimulator.methods
+.. currentmodule:: mrsimulator.method.lib

-The following are the list of methods currently supported by ``mrsimulator`` as a part of the ``mrsimulator.methods`` module.
+The following are the list of methods currently supported by ``mrsimulator`` as a part of the ``mrsimulator.method.lib`` module.
 To import a method, for example the *BlochDecaySpectrum*, used

 .. doctest::

-    >>> from mrsimulator.methods import BlochDecaySpectrum
+    >>> from mrsimulator.method.lib import BlochDecaySpectrum

 ..
 All methods categorize into two groups, generic and specialized methods.
 A generic
 .. method is general and is based on the number of spectral dimensions.
 At present,